Overcoming NIMBY

 (Source: Markedsføring.dk)

-Round 2 – The Fall of NIMBY?
+Round 2 – The end of NIMBY?

 But the journey doesn’t end here.
 In late 2023, Andel launched a second wave, employing creative tactics to further shift public perception.
 Dubbed the ‘Windy Retreat,’ this initiative invited NIMBYs to experience life near wind turbines firsthand.
 Over 1,200 Danes applied, with 16 families ultimately selected to spend a week amidst the turbines.
 For those not chosen, Andel provided a map highlighting rental properties near wind turbines, offering everyone the chance to challenge their assumptions.
 “Compared to the first campaign, which was about whether there should be space at all, citizen meetings are now being held in the municipalities to discuss where the space should be, says Rikke Harbo Trikke.